 And it’s this obsession, along with the close friendship that Clark and Lex build up, that really is the central foundation of the show.
 Most people will know, with even a tiny knowledge of Superman‘s long history in print and on screen, that Lex will eventually become Clark‘s arch enemy, but never before have I seen it portrayed with such depth with such believable characters.
 As a viewer you really start to understand what motivates Lex, and he’s so well played by Michael Rosenbaum that you even start to empathise with him.
 It’s so refreshing because in the Superman movies (with Christopher Reeve), for example, I’ve always thought he felt very two-dimensional, and hard to take seriously.

-If you’ve never watched Smallville before, or have had a lukewarm reaction to it, I urge you to give it another go.
-I think it’s right up there with the best that modern television has to offer, and I’ll be a little sad when it’s all over.
+If you’ve never watched Smallville, or have had a lukewarm reaction to it, please give it another go.
+I think it’s right up there with the best that modern television has to offer.
+In conclusion I’ll be a little sad when it’s all over.

 Season 9 of Smallville can currently be seen on E4, Tuesday nights at 9.00pm